-Building a resilient community will multiply your own resilience exponentially.
-A community wide effort expands your resources and contacts and makes big projects and purchases easier to handle.
+Building a resilient community will multiply your resilience exponentially.
+A community-wide effort expands your resources and contacts and makes big projects and purchases easier to handle.
 And while all preppers must possess a basic skill set, a community will provide an array of experts in various essential skills (such as gardening or medicine) and secondary skills (like welding).

-What are the downsides and how do I deal with them?
+What are the downsides, and how do I deal with them?

 These are reasonable concerns.
-Consider though that if the SHTF, your neighbors will find out about your stockpile anyways, and may take your hiding of this fact as a sign that you are hostile and do not want to work together.
+Consider, though, that if the SHTF, your neighbors will find out about your stockpile anyways and may take your hiding of this fact as a sign that you are hostile and do not want to work together.

 One option is to be clear beforehand that you intend to use your food supply only for your family and that you are capable of protecting it.
-Another option which may bear better fruits in the long run is this: set aside enough food for your neighbors for, say, seventy-two hours.
+Another option that may bear better fruits, in the long run, is this: set aside enough food for your neighbors for, say, seventy-two hours.

 How do I build community?

 Not everyone will be interested in prepping, and that’s okay.
-The key is to identify those who are, and build a tight and mutually beneficial relationship with them.
-If you stop there though, you lose out on many valuable resources and create the probability of conflict in the future.
+The key is to identify those who are and build a tight and mutually beneficial relationship with them.
+If you stop there, though, you lose out on many valuable resources and create the probability of conflict in the future.

 Work to create a more independent and sustainable community and get people on board simply because it will benefit them or because it’s the right thing to do without any mention of prepping.
 Once you build these kinds of relationships with people, you can choose whether to bring prepping ideas into it as well.